 5. No premiums may be awarded for any beef cattle, sheep, goats, swine or horses of the male sex (other than those which have been castrated) exhibited in any class unless the animal is registered with a certificate of registry.

 6. All animals exhibited in the registered dairy classes must be registered purebred, or identified four generation registry in each respective breed association’s herd books.
 Animals shown in these categories must have official certificates as produced by their respective breed association and such registry certificates must be presented to the superintendent upon arrival of the animal.
 Holsteins must be a minimum of 87% (RHA) as indicated by their registration certificate.

 7. Junior Dairy exhibitors must have initiated animal projects during the current year.

-8. Excluding exotic animals, no animal over 6 months of age or over 600 pounds with horns shall be exhibited.
-Male goats and goats with full, natural horns may not be entered unless full, natural horns are a standard for a specific breed.
+8. Sheep: No animal over 6 months of age with horns can be exhibited unless it is standard for that specific breed.
+Sheep with full natural horns may not be entered unless full natural horns are a standard for a specific breed.
+The eligibility of animals with scurs will be left to the discretion of the fair veterinarian.
+Goats: No goat with horns can be exhibited unless it is standard for that specific breed.
 The eligibility of animals with scurs will be left to the discretion of the fair veterinarian.